 A Dance that Teaches People to Love

-We use the word love to express many different feelings.
-To love tango is to be fascinated by and addicted to the dance.
-To love a country is to feel deeply attached to the country.
-To love a child is to adore and pamper the child.
-To love a friend is to feel very close and appreciative to that friend.
-To love someone of superior character, intelligence, talent or physical attributes is to hold great respect, admiration and reverence for that person.
-To love someone of the opposite gender is to be sexually attracted to that person.
+We use the word "love" to express a vast range of emotions.
+To love tango is to be enthralled by and addicted to the dance.
+To love a country is to feel a profound connection and devotion to it.
+To love a child is to cherish and nurture them.
+To love a friend is to feel a deep sense of closeness and appreciation.
+To love someone for their exceptional physical attributes, intelligence, talent, or character is to hold them in high esteem and admiration.
+To love someone of the opposite gender is to feel sexually attracted to them.

-None of the above alone completely expresses the true meaning of love.
-True love is an intense combination of all these feelings.
-It is the deepest appreciation, admiration, adoration, veneration, attraction, affection and attachment for someone for whom one is willing to give up everything.
-True love is altruist.
-It has no ego and pride.
-It is selfless, kind, generous and patient.
-It trusts, devotes, surrenders, obeys, gives, supports, yields, accommodates, tolerates, endures, forgives and protects, like how a mother cares for her children and ideally how tango partners treat each other in order to work as a team and enjoy each other.
+Yet, none of these definitions alone fully encapsulates the true essence of love.
+True love is an intense fusion of all these emotions—it is the deepest appreciation, admiration, adoration, reverence, attraction, affection, and attachment to someone for whom one is willing to sacrifice everything.
+True love is altruistic; it knows no ego or pride.
+It is selfless, kind, generous, and patient.
+It trusts, devotes, surrenders, obeys, gives, supports, accommodates, tolerates, endures, forgives, and protects—just as a mother cares for her children and, ideally, how tango partners engage with each other to find unity and enjoyment in their dance.

-Men and women play different roles in love as they do in tango.
-(See The Gender Roles in Tango.)
-Men are physically strong and goal-oriented.
-For men, love means providing, supporting and safeguarding - perhaps more in a physical than emotional sense from women's perspective, and that is also how men expect from love.
-A man cannot feel loved if he is not appreciated, revered and respected.
-Women, on the other hand, are more delicate and emotional.
-For women, love means being adored, pampered, protected, and particularly being romantically, adventurously and heroically pursued.
-A woman cannot feel loved if her fantasy and emotional needs are not met.
-In other words, men need to learn to be more considerate, thoughtful and romantic in their relationship with women, and women need to learn to be more respectful, appreciative and agreeable in their relationship with men.
-Men and women are different, and they assume different roles in life and tango.
-Learning tango helps us to understand these needs, to play our respective roles, to cultivate team spirit, and to achieve oneness and harmony through mutual commitment, respect, submission, cooperation, accommodation and compromise.
-(See Tango and Interdependence between the Sexes.)
+Men and women play different roles in love, just as they do in tango (see The Gender Roles in Tango).
+Men are generally physically stronger and more goal-oriented.
+For them, love is about providing, supporting, and protecting—often more in a practical than an emotional sense, which may differ from women's perspectives.
+A man does not feel truly loved unless he is appreciated, revered, and respected.
+Women, on the other hand, are more emotionally attuned.
+Love, for them, means being adored, cherished, protected, and romantically pursued.
+A woman does not feel truly loved if her emotional and romantic needs are unmet.
+In essence, men must learn to be more romantic, considerate, and thoughtful, while women must learn to be more appreciative, respectful, and agreeable.
+Men and women are inherently different and assume distinct roles in life and in tango.
+Learning tango fosters an understanding of these needs, helps individuals embrace their respective roles, nurtures teamwork, and cultivates harmony through mutual commitment, respect, submission, cooperation, and compromise (see Tango and Gender Interdependence).

-Unfortunately, the American education completely failed in this respect.
-Our schools are dominated by capitalism, egocentrism, liberalism, individualism and feminism alike that teach young men and women to be greed, individualistic, independent, self-seeking, strong-minded, disagreeable, competitive and aggressive, i.e., everything that is opposite to love.
-The result is disastrous.
-According to an internal Department of Homeland Security report dated March 1, 2017, most foreign-born terrorists operating in the United States do not become radicalized until several years after entering the country.
-This means that our own extremist ideologies have contributed to the radicalization of young minds.
-These ideologies are also the root cause of the dissension, disunity, hostility, polarization, antagonism, uncooperativeness and dysfunction in our government, the rapacity, competition, conflict, intolerance, hatred, tension, brokenness, divorce, violence and crimes in our society, and many problems in our tango today.
+Regrettably, the American education system has utterly failed in this regard.
+Schools today are dominated by ideologies rooted in capitalism, egocentrism, liberalism, individualism, and feminism.
+These teachings encourage young men and women to be self-centered, independent, disagreeable, competitive, and aggressive—qualities that stand in direct opposition to love.
+The consequences have been disastrous.
+According to an internal Department of Homeland Security report dated March 1, 2017, most foreign-born terrorists operating in the United States become radicalized only after spending several years in the country.
+This suggests that our own extreme ideologies contribute to their radicalization.
+These same ideologies also fuel discord, division, hostility, and dysfunction in our government, as well as greed, conflict, intolerance, hatred, broken relationships, divorce, violence, and crime in society—and even issues within the tango community itself.

-Nothing has done more harms to America than narrow-minded radical ideologies that teach people to be egoistic, selfish, greed, individualistic, disagreeable, resentful, antagonistic, hateful and hawkish.
-This country is desperately in need of love, and tango, a dance that teaches people to love.
-(See Tango and Individualism.)
+Few forces have harmed America more than narrow-minded radical ideologies that teach people to be egoistic, selfish, greed, individualistic, disagreeable, resentful, antagonistic, hateful and hawkish.
+This country is in desperate need of love, and tango—a dance that teaches people to love (see Tango and Individualism).

 No comments: